Updated:

 Marketing Link and Integration with Other Functions Essay

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

 Marketing has defined responsibilities in a typical organization which is quite distinct from the other functional departments.
 These include identifying and defining the target market, determining the customer wants as well as how to add customer value.
 Marketing departments make decisions on matters such as which products to offer to the customers, how to package and advertise them, where to sell the products, and for how much.
-However, the marketing department needs to work in close cooperation with the other departments to achieve its objectives.
-Otherwise, it might end up not delivering the promises it made to the customers when marketing.
-To produce goods/services that meet customer needs marketing needs the services of other departments like human resource, finance, and production department (Lancaster & Reynolds, 2005).

-How Marketing is linked and integrated with other Functions
+How Marketing is Linked and Integrated with Other Functions

 The marketing department cannot act in isolation because the decisions made by the marketing department affect other functional areas.
 Likewise, the decisions of other departments affect the marketing department.
-This can be explained as follows; Production department is concerned with system processes whereby it is transforming inputs into outputs according to what the marketing department determined that would meet customers’ requirements (Blythe & Zimmerman, 2005).
+This can be explained as follows; the Production department is concerned with system processes whereby it is transforming inputs into outputs according to what the marketing department determined that would meet customers’ requirements (Blythe & Zimmerman, 2005).
 The marketing department needs to coordinate with the production department to ensure that what is produced meets the customers’ needs.
 It must also ensure that the quantity is enough to meet the demand as simulated by the marketers.
 Otherwise, if demand surpasses supply the customers will be disappointed (Doyle, 1995).

 The human resource department is concerned with recruiting and selecting employees, training them as well as evaluating and compensating them.
 The marketing department needs to work closely with the HR department to get employees that will fit into the marketing strategy of the firm.
 The type of compensation should be reached in coordination between both departments because the marketing department understands the workload and the HR department is charged with handling employees’ matters.
 One of the functions of the finance department is to finance the activities of the business, by either selling stock or bonds or through loans (Lussier, 2008).